pypa/cibuildwheel/README.md

 If your wheel didn't compile, check the list below for some debugging tips.

 - A mistake in your config.
-To quickly test your config without doing a git push and waiting for your code, you can run the Linux build in a Docker container.
+To quickly test your config without doing a git push and waiting for your code to build on CI, you can run the Linux build in a Docker container.
 Try `cibuildwheel --platform linux`.
+You'll have to bring your config into the current environment first.
 - Missing dependency.
-You might need to install something inside on the build machine.
+You might need to install something on the build machine.
 You can do this in `.travis.yml` or `appveyor.yml`, with apt-get, brew or whatever Windows uses :P .
 Given how the Linux build works, we'll probably have to build something into `cibuildwheel`.
 Let's chat about that over in the issues!
 - Windows: missing C feature.
 The Windows C compiler doesn't support C language features invented after 1990, so you'll have to backport your C code to C90.
 For me, this mostly involved putting my variable declarations at the top of the function like an animal.

 Legal note